 It caught me off-guard.
 I hadn’t even been thinking much about him.
 In fact, it had gotten so bad between us that our only communication was via email because that is all he could emotionally handle.

-I had crushed his heart after my last attempt at “trying to like him” and then going cold again.
+I had crushed his heart after my last attempt of “trying to like him” and then going cold again.

-The only times I spoke to him was work-related.
+The only times I spoke with him were work-related.

 Like the time I called after the heartbreaking incident to remind him of his on-camera appointment for the following Sunday.
 I had tried to talk to him to restore our friendship.